MAF CAL is dedicated to making MAF calibration/MAF scaling a straightforward process

 Ignition Timing

-Assuming we are working from a good, correct map but the fuel trims are out because of some change in the intake, ignition timing will no longer be optimised (Ignition timing is dependent on the amount of air flowing into an engine at X RPM).
+Assuming we are working from a good, correct map but the fuel trims are out because of some change in the intake, ignition timing may no longer be optimised (Ignition timing is dependent on the amount of air flowing into an engine at X RPM).

 If the engine ECU is having to throw a lot of correction at the fuel trims because the MAF signal is not longer accurate, the ECU will use ignition timing for the amount of air it thinks is entering the engine.

 For ignition timing to be optimal the engine ECU needs a MAF signal that truly represents the amount of air entering the engine.
+How much of an effect MAF signal has on ignition will depend on the ECU being used and how it is mapped.

 MAF Scaling – IMPORTANT Proviso